Get-Tony/get-tony.github.io/README.md

 ## Contributing

-Contributions are welcome!
+Contributions to individual tools are welcome under the terms of the MIT license.
 Please feel free to submit a Pull Request or open an issue.

+Note that contributions to the platform framework itself will require explicit agreement as the framework is not open-source licensed.

-## License
+## Contact

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+For questions, issues, or contributions, please open an issue on this repository or contact me at <get-tony@outlook.com>.

 ## Acknowledgments